-For either the inner or outer ejecta, the associated nucleosynthesis is calculated with the reaction network used in \citet{Sieverding.Martinez.ea:2018}, which includes 5300 isotopes.
-Thermonuclear reaction rates are taken from the ReaclibV2.2 library \citep{Cyburt.Amthor.ea:2010}.
+For both the inner and outer ejecta, the associated nucleosynthesis is calculated with the reaction network used in \citet{Sieverding.Martinez.ea:2018}, which includes 5300 isotopes.
+Thermonuclear reaction rates are taken from the REACLIB v2.2 library \citep{Cyburt.Amthor.ea:2010}.
 When available, $\beta$-decay rates are taken from the NUBASE compilation of experimentally determined values \citep{Audi:2017}.
 Otherwise, theoretical $\beta$-decay rates from \citet{Moeller.Pfeiffer.ea:2003} are used.
 As in \citet{Sieverding.Langanke.ea:2019}, our reaction network includes a large number of neutrino-nucleus reactions, for which the rates are calculated with the appropriate neutrino spectra.
-When NSE is achieved, the composition is fully determined by the temperature, density, and $Y_e$.
+When NSE is achieved, the composition is fully determined by the temperature, density, and $Y_\mathrm{e}$.
 We assume NSE for temperatures above $6.5\,\mathrm{GK}$ and use the reaction network to follow the evolution of the composition at lower temperatures.

-Regardless of whether NSE is achieved, the evolution of $Y_e$ is always followed with the relevant weak interactions, including neutrino reactions, $e^\pm$ capture, and $\beta$-decay.
-Rates of $e^\pm$ capture on nuclei are taken from \citet{Langanke.Martinez:2005}.
+Regardless of whether NSE is achieved, the evolution of $Y_\mathrm{e}$ is always followed with the relevant weak interactions, including neutrino reactions, e$^\pm$ capture, and $\beta$-decay.
+The rates of e$^\pm$ capture on nuclei are taken from \citet{Langanke.Martinez:2005}.
 The most important weak reactions are

 We calculate the rates for the above reactions following \citet{Bruenn:1985} and using the axial-vector coupling constant $g_a=1.2783$ \citep{Brown.Dees.ea:2018}.
-Pauli blocking of $e^\pm$ in the final state is taken into account and detailed balance is enforced for the matrix elements of the forward and reverse reactions.
+Pauli blocking of e$^\pm$ in the final state is taken into account and detailed balance is enforced for the matrix elements of the forward and reverse reactions.
 We also include the weak magnetism and nucleon recoil corrections \citep{Horowitz:2002}.
-The $Y_e$ is very sensitive to the competition between the forward and reverse reactions, and that between the $\nu_e$ and $\bar\nu_e$ reactions, in Equation~(\ref{eq:weak_reactions}).
-Relatively small changes in the relevant rates, such as the weak magnetism and nucleon recoil corrections, can produce significant changes of $Y_e$ to affect nucleosynthesis.
+The $Y_\mathrm{e}$ is very sensitive to the competition between the forward and reverse reactions, and that between the $\nu_\mathrm{e}$ and $\bar\nu_\mathrm{e}$ reactions in Equation~(\ref{eq:weak_reactions}).
+Relatively small changes in the relevant rates, such as the weak magnetism and nucleon recoil corrections, can produce significant changes in $Y_\mathrm{e}$ that affect nucleosynthesis.